 The STARS Explorer Training Academy has a rich tradition of providing explorer recruits throughout Los Angeles County with some of the finest and most comprehensive character development, law enforcement education and life skills training available.

+The Explorer Academy celebrated the graduation of Class # 100, in 2018, and its 50th Anniversary in 2019.
 Since 1969, the Sheriff’s Explorer Training Academies have trained over 4000 law enforcement explorers.
 Many explorer training academy graduates have gone on to have successful careers in law enforcement, and many of them have returned to the training staff cadre to continue the “Tradition of Service”.